thenaesh/CompClubConstitution/eso.md

 ## 0. Election
 * 0.1\.
 An election shall be held every calendar year for the purpose of filling newly-vacant positions in the MC at the end of a term of office.
 * 0.2\.
-An Election Committee shall be formed for the purpose of administering any election, and this Election Committee shall be bound by Article 1 of the ESO.
+An Election Committee shall be formed for the purpose of administering the election, and this Election Committee shall be bound by Article 1 of the ESO.
+* 0.3\.
+The election shall comprise, in its entirety, a Nomination Period, followed by a Campaigning Period, followed by a Polling Period, followed by a Vote Counting Period, followed by a day of announcement of election results.
+The Election Period begins with the Nomination Period and concludes with the announcement of election results.

 ## 1. Election Committee